QI Scholars Program

 Monthly Seminars

-Quarterly Presentations and Work-In-Progress Sessions
+Presentations and Work-In-Progress (WIP) Sessions

 Eligibility

-Applicants must hold a University of Washington School of Medicine faculty appointment at the time QI Scholars funding will begin.** Preference is given to junior to mid-level faculty in the UW Medicine system with a demonstrated focus on QI.
-Seattle Children's Hospital employees have a separate application process.
-If you work at Seattle Children's, please apply through this portal
+Applicants must hold a University of Washington School of Medicine faculty appointment at the time QI Scholars funding will begin.
+Preference is given to junior to mid-level faculty in the UW Medicine system with a demonstrated focus on QI.

-Strong applicants will have a QI project that is planned or already implemented prior to the program start date of October 2024, and is aligned with UW Medicine priorities:
+Strong applicants will have a QI project that is planned or already implemented prior to the program start date of October 2025, and is aligned with UW Medicine priorities:

 • Improving patient care outcomes